MilesCranmer/PySR/README.md

     Tree(s::Integer) = new(zeros(Integer, s), zeros(Float32, s), zeros(Bool, s), zeros(Integer, s))
 end
 ```

 - Then, we could even work with trees on the GPU, since they are all pre-allocated arrays.
 - A population could be a Tree, but with degree 2 on all the degrees.
 So a slice of population arrays forms a tree.
+- How many operations can we do via matrix ops?
+Mutate node=>easy.
+- Can probably batch and do many operations at once across a population.
+    - Or, across all populations!
+Mutate operator: index 2D array and set it to random vector?
+But the indexing might hurt.
+- The big advantage: can evaluate all new mutated trees at once; as massive matrix operation.
+    - Can control depth, rather than maxsize.
+Then just pretend all trees are full and same depth.
+Then we really don't need to care about depth.

 - [ ] Can we cache calculations, or does the compiler do that?
 E.g., I should only have to run exp(x0) once; after that it should be read from memory.
     - Done on caching branch.
 Currently am finding that this is quiet slow (presumably because memory allocation is the main issue).